topiasukkonen/Tiraprojekti/README.md

 You can find the program on GitHub.
 Future iterations of this project may include the integration of more compression algorithms, providing an even broader understanding of the subject.

+Example results on the same text.txt file present in the current project:

+Huffman: Compressed equals the original one.
+Huffman reduced the size by -226.3157894736842%
+LZW: Compressed equals the original one.
+LZW reduced the size by -100.0%
+Passed all tests!

 **References:**

 - Python Language Reference, version 3.7.
 Available at http://www.python.org